About International Statistics for Water Services

 The water footprint: a huge concern?

 The consumption of potable water is widely variable, with a large gap between cities in our research.
-Household consumption per capita varies from 65 liters per capita per day in Korce, Albania, to 434 liters per capita per day in Vancouver, Canada: a factor of 7.
+Household consumption per capita varies from 14 liters per capita per day in Muranga, Kenya, to 547 liters per capita per day in Denver, USA: a factor of 39.

 A very important factor in the discussion of affordability of the water bill is the global fiscal pressure in a country.
 Although taxes (like VAT) are an important part of the water bill, there is no standardization.
 There is a wide range from 0% to 27% for the VAT in the mentioned countries.
 Also a significant trend in a number of countries is a divergence of the VAT charged on water and wastewater – a low VAT for potable water and a higher VAT for wastewater collection and treatment.
 This stems from the desire to keep water bills affordable, as potable water is a human right.

 In one-third of the cities surveyed, the environmental charges (= total sewerage and wastewater treatment charges) exceed 50% of the total water bill.
-This percentage is still rising.
-This helps to explain the remarkably high spread of the total water bill for 200 m³ across the 173 cities, from 24 US$ in Mumbai, India, to almost 2 372 US$ in Moscow, Russia.
+This helps to explain the remarkably high spread of the total water bill for 200 m³ across the 250 cities, from 24 US$ in Mumbai, India, to almost 2 372 US$ in Moscow, Russia.

 The upcoming trend of higher VAT on wastewater in more countries reflects the fact that on one hand, the total cost of wastewater is also really much higher than the total cost of potable water stricto sensu, and on the other hand, the higher VAT being used as an incentive to reduce the environmental footprint of wastewater.
 But if this is really the purpose, it should be clearly communicated to the customer.
 The affordability and the ability to pay for the total water bill always need to be considered in this framework.